gaurav0830/IndiaVaccinationDash/README.md

 # India Vaccination Map Dashboard

-A **React-based interactive India vaccination map** that visualizes vaccination data for all Indian states using a **gradient color-coded map**.
-This dashboard allows users to explore state-wise vaccination statistics and provides an easy-to-understand tooltip and color legend.
+A **React-based interactive dashboard** that visualizes COVID-19 vaccination data for all Indian states.
+This dashboard provides an intuitive, state-wise view of vaccination progress using a gradient color-coded map, tooltips, and responsive charts.

 ![Screenshot](path-to-screenshot.png)